a-lushnikov/frontend-knockout/README.md

 # Using application
 * Use mouse or double tap to place a marker on the map
 * Click list item on the left or marker to open modal with top picks for the place
 * You can filter places using form in nav bar.
 Filtering option is "contains".
-So to leave marker places having "test" in the street name type "test" in Street textbox and click "Filter" button
+You can filter places using form in nav bar.
+Filtering option is "contains".
+To remove from the selection places which do not have "test" in the street name type "test" in Street textbox and click "Filter" button.
 * Remove markers with "Reset" button